 - There are some exceptions, such as for people with breathing difficulties or those with disabilities or dependence to whom the use of a mask could be harmful, in accordance with ministerial regulations.
 In these cases, travellers must always carry medical justification.

-- Signs have been installed in stations and on trains with recommendations and reminders of the mandatory use of the mask.
+- Signs have been installed in stations with recommendations and reminders of the use of the mask.

-Food consumption is banned inside the trains, to prevent users from removing their masks (for eating).
-More information
+- Food consumption is banned inside the trains, to prevent users from removing their masks (for eating).

 Disinfection of trains and stations